 We determine the fair value of the reporting unit by utilizing an income approach derived from a discounted cash flow methodology.
 The income approach is developed from management's forecasted cash flow data.
 Significant assumptions used in our annual goodwill impairment test during the third quarter of 2019 included: expected future revenue growth rates, operating unit profit ("OUP") margins, working capital levels, discount rates ranging from 9.9% to 13.1%, and a terminal value multiple.
 The expected future revenue growth rates and OUP margins were determined after taking into consideration our historical revenue growth rates and OUP margins, our assessment of future market potential, and our expectations of future business performance.
 We would record a goodwill impairment charge by the amount for which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of the goodwill.
-We are also required to test our indefinite-lived intangible assets for impairment by comparing the fair value of the intangible asset with its carrying value.
-If the intangible asset's fair value is less than its carrying value, an impairment loss is recognized for the difference.
+We are also required to test our indefinite-lived intangible assets for impairment by comparing the fair value of the intangible asset with its carrying value, an impairment loss is recognized for the difference.